Delaware Route 1: Korean War Veterans Memorial Highway

 In March 2000, groundbreaking took place for the final segment of the DE 1 freeway between Smyrna and Odessa.
 The interchange at the Dover Air Force Base Main Gate was completed in July of that year.
 The construction of the final segment resulted in a portion of US 13 south of Odessa being shifted further east as DE 1 would be built on top of the road.
 A service road would serve properties on the southbound side of US 13.
 In October 2001, northbound US 13 was realigned to the new alignment south of Odessa in order to build DE 1 in that area.
 In May 2002, US 13 was shifted to a new southbound alignment south of Odessa, with the former portion of the route in that area becoming a service road known as Harris Road.
-On September 5, 2002, a partial interchange opened at DE 8 in Dover, utilizing existing emergency vehicle ramps.
-This interchange was included in the initial plans for the highway but was dropped due to low traffic volumes.
-As part of building the interchange, DelDOT purchased development rights to adjacent land parcels in order to prevent additional development in the area of the interchange.

 On May 19, 2003, Governor Minner cut the ribbon for the final section of the DE 1 toll road between US 13 north of Smyrna and US 13 south of Odessa.
 This section opened to traffic two days later.
 As a result, DE 1 was moved off US 13 between Smyrna and Odessa.
 The total cost to build the toll road was $900 million and it was the largest public works project in Delaware history.
 As part of building DE 1, DelDOT created new wetlands to replace the ones that were lost in construction of the highway.
 As a result of the completion of the final section, the northbound exit and southbound entrance with US 13 south of Odessa was removed.

+On May 24, 2004, a dedication ceremony was held marking the completion of four new high-speed E-ZPass lanes at the Dover mainline toll plaza, with DelDOT secretary Nathan Hayward III and Dover Mayor Stephen Speed in attendance; the lanes opened to traffic on May 27.

+In November 2006, the Chesapeake & Delaware Canal Bridge was renamed the Senator William V. Roth Jr. Bridge after in honor of U.S. Senator William V. Roth Jr., who not only lent his name to the Roth IRA, but was instrumental in securing federal funding to build the bridge.

-Traffic congestion at the cloverleaf interchange with I-95 in Christiana led to DelDOT to improve the interchange.
+Traffic congestion at the interchange with I-95 in Christiana forced DelDOT to prematurely reconstruct the interchange.
 The project included adding flyover connecting ramps from northbound DE 1 to northbound I-95 and from southbound I-95 to southbound DE 1 which allowed for easier merging patterns and the elimination of lengthy backups on the former ramp design.
 Construction began in February 2011 with work to replace the bridge over DE 1/DE 7 leading to the Christiana Mall in order to allow room for the flyover ramps; this bridge was completed in March 2012.
 The ramp from southbound I-95 to southbound DE 1 opened on August 27, 2013, and the ramp from northbound DE 1 to northbound I-95 opened on October 17, 2013, with a ribbon-cutting ceremony attended by Governor Markell and DelDOT secretary Bhatt.